Nets hang on to beat Bulls 96-93, extend winning streak to 7

 Dinwiddie was fouled with 1.4 seconds left and made both free throws for a three-point margin.
 Chicago, which was out of timeouts and couldn’t advance the ball, never got a shot off that could have tied the game.

-The Bulls picked up their defensive intensity early in the fourth — including some full-court pressure — to force Brooklyn into a few sloppy turnovers.
+The score was tied at 71 entering the fourth quarter.
+The Bulls picked up their defensive intensity early in the period — including some full-court pressure — to force Brooklyn into a few sloppy turnovers.
 The result was an 86-80 Chicago lead midway through the quarter, but the Nets answered with seven straight points to regain the lead.

 Nets: F Rondae Hollis-Jefferson (bruised left quad) was a game-time decision.
 He finished with nine points in 28 minutes.